 - Methylene chloride

 Welding may generate a possible exposure to a number of different toxic metals.
 Welding in the aerospace workplace presents additional cancer risks for individuals.

-A concentration of airborne radiation has been measured in industries that use a radioactive thorium rod in welding operations.
+A concentration of airborne radiation has been measured in industries that use a radioactive thorium rod in Welding Injuries.
 Radiation exposure can be amplified and is a serious concern for welders and any nearby employee.

 General Electric & Aerospace Workers Lawsuits

 Employees who worked at General Electric Co. in Evendale, Ohio, from January, 1961 through June 30, 1970, for a number of work days aggregating at least 250 work days, are included in a Special Exposure Cohort (SEC) because of proven exposure to cancer-causing agents.
 Employees may file a claim if they have developed at least one of 22 “specified cancers” as a result of working at General Electric Aviation.